marco262/my_wiki/data/pirates/gm_notes/pleasure-island.md

   * Contains rides, carnival food, games (you can only win chintzy prizes), and overpriced mediocre inn rooms
   * All carnival games cost 5sp to play
   * Games:
       * Arm wrasslin'
-      * Contested Atheltics rolls
+          * Contested Athletics rolls
           * Opponent has +5
           * First to win 3 more contests than the other person wins
           * Or they can actually arm-wrestle me lol
           * Prize: Stuffed Monkey
       * Hit the Bell
           * Strength check, DC 20
           * Prize: Stuffed parrot
       * Toy catapults to knock over tiny castles
           * Ten ranged attack rolls at disadvantage, AC 10
           * Need five successes
           * Prize: Toy knight
       * Knock over the cans
           * Ten ranged attack rolls, AC 10
           * Need six successes, last bottle is always AC 20
           * Prize: Dried seaweed ball
       * Staring Contest
           * Constitution Check, DC 5, first person to fail loses
-      * Prize: Bottle of Eye Drops (actually sea water)
+          * Prize: Bottle of Eye Drops (actually seawater)
           * Used to be run by One-Eyed Jacko
           * Watery-Eyed Willy has taken over while Jacko is gone
           * He has +2 bonus but disadvantage on his rolls
           * He's almost out of prizes
       * Count the Feathers
           * Perception or Investigation check, DC 20
           * Prize: Stuffed chicken with its eyes pecked out
       * Barrel Roll
           * The PC is rolled down a ramp in a barrel, to be dumped in front of an obstacle course.
 They must make it across the course first.
           * Disadvantage to Acrobatics/Athletics checks, DC 15
               * Cross a Rope Bridge over an uneven pit
               * Climb logs of varying heights
               * Jump across stepping stones
               * Then run to the finish line.
           * Prize: Roll on the [Trinkets](/dnd/general/equipment#trinkets) table
       * Ride the Bull
           * Athletics check or Constitution saving throw, DC 15
           * 3 rounds
           * Good roleplay/Animal Handling check (DC 12) can give advantage
           * Prize: Stuffed Bull
       * Tiny Bicycles
           * Athletics or Acrobatics, DC 10
           * 4 competitors
           * First to 5 successes wins
           * Prize: Roll on the trinkets table
   * Rides: Ferris wheel, roller coaster, tunnel of love, big slide, tea cups
   * Food: Ale, grog, lemonade, funnel cakes, cotton candy, corn dogs, fish cakes, roasted rat on a stick
   * Petting Zoo